floriandejonckheere/utu-thesis/proposal/proposal.typ

 To evaluate the effectiveness of the proposed solution, key criteria are identified:

-+ *Accuracy*: how close do the module boundaries of the automated techniques align with the manually identified ones?
++ *Accuracy*: how close do the module boundaries of the automated technologies align with the manually identified ones?
 The degree of alignment is measured using metrics such as Jaccard similarity.
-+ *Modularity*: how modular are the boundaries identified by the automated techniques?
++ *Modularity*: how modular are the boundaries identified by the automated technologies?
 The degree of modularity is measured using metrics such as the modularity $Q$, the clustering coefficient, and the Fenton and Melton metric.
 + *Efficiency*: how much effort is required to implement the automatically identified module boundaries compared to manual modularization?
 Feedback from experienced developers is gathered using surveys and interviews.
 + *Adaptibility*: how well do the modules react to changes in the codebase and evolving requirements?
 The impact is measured empirically by introducing changes in the environment or requirements, and observing how well the boundaries adapt to the change using metrics such as code churn and defect density.

-By measuring these key criteria quantitatively and qualitatively for the module boundaries of the automated and the manual modularization, I can assess the effectiveness of the automated techniques in a thorough and objective manner.
+By measuring these key criteria quantitatively and qualitatively for the module boundaries of the automated and the manual modularization, I can assess the effectiveness of the automated technologies in a thorough and objective manner.

 #pagebreak()